Skip to content

 Prerequisites and Basic Requirements

-To deploy the LinuxPatch Appliance, the host server must meet the following requirements:
+To successfully deploy the LinuxPatch Appliance, the host server must meet the following requirements:

-• Privileges: Root or sudo access is required to execute installation scripts and manage Docker containers.
+• Privileges: Root access or sudo privileges are required to manage Docker services and configure the system.

-• Domain Configuration: The server must be configured to resolve the hostkey.in domain zone.
+• Domain Configuration: The server must be configured to resolve the hostkey.in domain.

-• Ports: Ports 80 (HTTP) and 443 (HTTPS) must be open and accessible externally to allow the Nginx proxy and Let's Encrypt certificate issuance.
+• Ports: Ports 80 and 443 must be open on the host firewall to allow external traffic for the Nginx proxy and SSL termination.

 FQDN of the Final Panel